 Sites, emails and blogs are naturally visual and even kinesthetically interactive with the user.
 That is… you can see (visual) and you can interact (kinesthetic) with the content.
-What most sites, including The MarTech Blog, don’t do well is feeding listeners, though.
+What most sites, including Martech Zone, don’t do well is feeding listeners, though.

 The 3 Styles of Learning